MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 - **Issue**: The recorder may not record all steps from the Windows Start menu or system tray.

-- **Workarounds**: None

-- **Issue**: Generating drag and drop actions through recording isn't supported.

-- **Workarounds**: None
+    **Workarounds**: None

 - **Issue**: While running a flow created through image-based recording, the click may be sent to the wrong place.

-- **Workarounds**: Edit the auto-generated action “Move mouse to image” through the flow designer and decrease the Tolerance parameter in the Advanced settings.
+    **Workarounds**: Edit the auto-generated action “Move mouse to image” through the flow designer and decrease the Tolerance parameter in the Advanced settings.

 - **Issue**: The “Extract text from image” popup that appears after sending a right-click using the recorder, may hide behind the popup of the application.

-- **Workarounds**: Send the right-click to another place on the screen.
+    **Workarounds**: Send the right-click to another place on the screen.

 - **Issue**: Any keystrokes sent to a maximized RDP window through an image-based recording are not being recorded.

-- **Workarounds**: Resize the RDP window so that it doesn't cover the full screen.
+    **Workarounds**: Resize the RDP window so that it doesn't cover the full screen.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]